ArthurAnyanjo/MechanicTicket-MERN-stack/README.md

 A Full stack application for a mechanic to manage all the cars in their garage - User can see the status of the car as well as details about car such as the Owner Name, licence plate etc

+To Build Run NPM run dev on both Backend and Frontend

 # Technologies used
 - React JS
 - Node JS